Centralized Eligibility List

 Following the elimination of funding, several counties opted to administer a locally funded CEL (Local Child Care Waiting List) on a voluntary basis.

 What does this mean for families?

-Commencing July 1, 2011, families seeking subsidized child care and development services need to contact agencies of their choice directly (see Contractor List by County [PDF; 1MB]), to request information about the agency's individual program and to be placed on their waiting list.
+Commencing July 1, 2011, families seeking subsidized child care and development services need to contact agencies of their choice directly to request information about the agency's individual program and to be placed on their waiting list.
 Families may contact a Resource and Referral Agency for assistance finding child care.

 What does this mean for contractors?